priyadarshi/Applozic-Chat-SDK-Documentation/README.md

 ****Application To User Messaging****

-Application To User Messaging provides an API by using which admin user can send message to any user of the application.
+Application can send automated in-app messages to users using Application to User Messaging API.